okeltw/OSUHackathon15/Github Basics.md

 <h2>Github Concepts</h2>
 -
+- <b>Repositories</b> (repos) are cloud storages of projects - this file is stored in our repository, for instance.
+They allow branching, merging, etc. to work on the same code with collaborators.
 - <b>Forking</b> creates a copy of a source branch (code) that allows you to work separately from this branch.
 - <b>Branches</b> are instances of a fork.
 Branches are separate copies of other branches, often the "master" branch.
 - <b>Master</b> branch is the main source of our code.
 All work should be done on separate branches, then merged into master branch once finished and tested.
 This process allows us to roll back code if a fatal error in the code demands it.